 - Get a massage.
 There are many cheap massage places around the city.

-- Wake up before sunrise to see the monks participate in the alms giving ceremony monks.
+- Wake up before sunrise to see the monks participate in the alms giving ceremony.
 These happen on the streets around the temples.

 - Go on the one-day mahout experience with Elephant Village.
 I know many people have issues with these elephant tours, but the Elephant Village only lets you ride bare back and you also can bathe them as well.
 The elephants at this village were rescued from the logging companies who used them to move tons of lumber for many years.
 They are well taken care of and are fed plenty every day.
 This one-day mahout experience costs $99 online, plus a 3% credit card fee but if you book it in person at their office it will only cost you $93.
 They pick you up and drop you off at your hotel and the experience includes lunch.
 You also get to visit the Tad Sae waterfall as part of the experience.